carlincb/TripShare/README.md

 ## Description

-A Travel Blog, using Node, Express, Sequelize, Multer, MySQL, and deployed on Heroku.
+A Travel Blog, using Node, Express, Sequelize, Cloudinary, MySQL, and deployed on Heroku.

 **Tools & Skills Used**<br>
-Node.js, Express.js, Sequelize, Multer, MySQL and Heroku.
+Node.js, Express.js, Sequelize, Cloudinary, MySQL and Heroku.

 ## User Story